Pixel Tracking

 Acrylic glue is not as sensitive to environmental factors such as dirt and humidity compared to poly-urethane adhesives.
 This resilience allows for a wider range of application conditions, making it easier to work with in various settings.
 However, while it is less sensitive, ensuring the hoof is clean and dry is still necessary to enhance the bond strength.

-In summary, acrylic glue combines strong adhesion, a moderate setting temperature, quick setting times, and a hard yet flexible finish, making it an excellent choice when working on horse's hooves.
+In summary, acrylic glue combines strong adhesion, a moderate setting temperature, quick setting times, and a hard yet flexible finish, making it an excellent choice when working on horses’ hooves.

 Choosing The Right Adhesive

-Now, choosing the right adhesive for your task largely depends on the job you’re undertaking.
+Choosing the right adhesive for your task largely depends on the job you’re undertaking.
 For example, if we are simply repairing a small portion of the hoof wall, we would choose a fast-setting direct glue, however, if we are gluing on a shoe or applying a hoof cast, we would use a slower-setting multifunctional one.

-Comfortmix Hoof Repair White or Black – Poly-Urethane Based
+Comfortmix Hoof Repair White Or Black – Poly-Urethane Based

 As the name suggests this product is ideal for hoof repairs.
 Comfort Mix Hoof Repair is a two-part fast-set adhesive in a 200cc tube that requires an applicator gun and mixing tips to activate the glue.